iLek2428/DQToken/README.md

 # DQToken
-stellar.toml files for the untokens project
+stellar.toml files for the dq project